adamWinebarger/questionmakerflutterprototype/README.md

 ## Still Todo:

-- Add firebase functionality
+- Set up catches for when the app can't connect to the firestore database
-- Finish the Answer screen.
+- Set up some sort of auth
-- Other stuff?
+- ???